How to winterize your boat - full guide.

 Ice will build up on the surface of the boat, but more than that, any moisture in the electronics will crystalize, too.
 Rubber components can become brittle and crack, ice can expand inside joints and burst seals, and hulls can crack.

-In short, winter weather will wreck an unprepared boat.
+In short, winter weather can cause expensive damage to an unprepared boat.
 Whether you store your boat in a heated, climate-controlled storage unit, on a trailer in your yard, or tied up at the marina, winterizing will ensure the boat is ready to use come spring.

 Collect Your Materials